Shiver (Natalie Imbruglia song): Music video

-A music video for "Shiver" was directed by Jake Nava and filmed in Kyiv, Ukraine in late-2004.
+A music video for "Shiver" was directed by Jake Nava and filmed in Kyiv, Ukraine, in late-2004.
 It was inspired by the movie The Bourne Supremacy.
 The video began airing around February 2005.

 The video begins with Imbruglia in a field burning some items including her passport and personal effects.
 She then breaks into a house next to the field, takes a set of car keys and steals a Citroën CX.
 When she drives away, she is followed by men driving a driving a GAZ Volga 3110 and a BMW 5 Series (E34) who appear to be her enemies.
 Imbruglia is then shown driving incredibly fast down a street.
 One of the men chasing her crashes into a car.
 Her other pursuer suddenly blocks her way, she then reverses back down the street, turns the car around and drives away; Imbruglia is unusually calm despite these circumstances, implying that this is a typical occurrence.
 She drives down a staircase and crashes next to a train station.
 She abandons the car and runs into the train station.
-When the pursuers lose sight of her, she goes into a locker room, alters her appearance and obtains a fake passport, in order to take a train to another city.
-After leaving the train, she arrives home.
+When the pursuers lose sight of her, she goes into a locker room, oprns a locker to leave a CD in a case, presumably containing data she is selling.
+She takes cash and a bag containing clothing from the locker which she uses to alter her appearance and also a fake passport, in order to take a train to another city.
+On the train she is very watchful of the other passengers.
+After leaving the train, she bumps into a woman on the platform, spilling some of the latter's possessions from her handbag, bending to help her pick them up, recognising her as her contact and discreetly passing her tge locker key.
+Finally she arrives home.
 She enters her flat and locks the door, she then sits down at a table and appears to reflect on the day's events.
 The video ends with Imbruglia's telephone ringing, but she doesn't answer it.
 It is concluded that she remains a fugitive on the run.